-The Counseling Center does not directly bill insurance companies for services.
-However, I will provide you with an invoice to submit to your insurance company (known as a Superbill).
+The Counseling Center is in-network with the insurance plans listed below and will file claims on your behalf with those carriers.
+If we are out-of-network with your insurance plan, we will provide you with an invoice to submit to your insurance company (known as a Superbill).
 Please contact your insurance carrier to find out if you are eligible for out-of-network benefits.
 Therapy is a deductible expense for your HSA or Flex Spending Accounts.
-Clients receive Superbills via the Patient Portal on the 10th day of each month.
+Clients automatically receive Superbills via the Client Portal on the 10th day of each month.
 Submit the Superbill with the reimbursement claim form you get from your insurance company.

 Submitting a Superbill is not a guarantee of payment.
 Therefore, if you plan to file for reimbursement, call your insurance carrier before scheduling your first appointment with The Counseling Center.
 This way, you can determine your carrier’s policy on covering counseling sessions.
 On the back of your benefits card is the number to call for information.

 Jason Lynch is currently in-network with the following insurance companies: (Click here to see if your plan is included)